oslabs-beta/Deno-Redlock/README.md

 The first parameter represents an array of resources that one wishes to lock.
 The second parameter is the desired lock duration in milliseconds (given as an integer).

-Note: commands are executed in a single call to Redis.
-Redis clusters require that all keys in a command must hash to the same node.
-When acquiring a lock on multiple resources while using Redis clusters, [redis hash tags](https://redis.io/docs/reference/cluster-spec/) must be used to ensure that all keys are allocated in the same hash slot.
-The most straightforward strategy is to use a single generic prefix inside hash tags before listing the resource, such as `{redlock}resourceId`.
-This ensures that all lock keys resolve to the same node and may be appropriate when the cluster storing the lock data has additional purposes.
-When all resources share a common attribute (such as organizationId), this attribute can be used inside the hash tags for better key distribution and cluster utilization.
-If you do not need to lock multiple resources at the same time or are not using clusters, omit the hash tags to achieve ideal utilization.

 ```ts
 await redlock.using(["{redlock}resourceId", "{redlock}resourceId2"], 10000, async (signal) => {
   // perform some action using the locked resources...